mvolkmann/blog/src/flutter.md

 updates the running app without losing state.

 When using VS Code, install the Flutter extension.
+This provides great auto-complete support.
 Run the app from VS Code by selecting
 Run ...
 Start Debugging or Run ...
 Run Without Debugging.

 If the app is run from a terminal with `flutter run` then hot reloading will only occur if focus is moved to the terminal and the "r" key is pressed.

+## Running on Devices

+To run a Flutter app on a connected iPhone:

+- From a terminal, enter `sudo gem install cocoapods`.
+- Attach the phone to the computer with a USB cable.
+- Unlock the phone.
+- From a terminal running bash, cd to the top project directory.
+- Enter `open ios/Runner.xcworkspace` to launch Xcode.
+- Select "iPhone" from the device drop-down in the header.
+- Click "Runner" at the top of the Navigator.
+- Click the "Signing & Capabilities" tab.
+- Select your team from the Team drop-down.
+- Enter a unique "Bundle Identifier", perhaps containing your email address and the project name.
+- option #1 - In Xcode, press the run button or cmd-r.
+- option #2 - From a terminal, enter `flutter run` and select `iPhone` from the list of device options.
+  TODO: Neither of these options worked!

+To run a Flutter app on an iPhone wirelessly:

+- The iPhone must be on the same WiFi network as the computer.
+- In Xcode, select Window ...
+Devices and Simulators.
+- In the dialog that is opened, select "iPhone" in the left nav.
+- Check the "Connect vis network" checkbox.
+- In the Finder, eject the iPhone.
+- Disconnect the iPhone from the computer.
+- Run the Flutter app using one of the options above.

 ## Material vs. Cupertino